This article covers common questions about using UTM parameters in PathFactory, including:

 - Overall Query String Parameter Summary – will show you all the parameters related to the chosen filter UTM (not linked to any specific track but the parameter as used across all tracks where it appears)

 - Content Tracks by Query String Parameter – will show you, based on the filter UTM, all the track performance for all tracks with a value in the chosen filter parameter.
-The example below is filtering based on “utm=medium”
+The example above is filtering based on “utm=medium”

 - Visitor Sessions by Query String Parameter – will show you each individual visitor that has visited a track with the chosen filter parameter along with their tracked session data for the chosen date range.